-In light of the increasing popularity of such therapies, and in order to address some of the common questions that arise, the College is proposing a draft guideline on complementary/alternative therapies in kinesiology practice.
-The draft guideline is largely based on a similar guideline developed by the College of Physicians and Surgeons of Ontario, which currently applies to all physicians in Ontario.
+In light of the increasing popularity of such therapies, and to address some of the common questions that arise, the College is proposing a draft guideline on complementary/alternative therapies in kinesiology practice.
+The draft guideline is largely based on a similar guideline developed by the College of Physicians and Surgeons of Ontario.

-The draft guideline sets out general principles applicable to both conventional and complementary/alternative therapies, as well as specific requirements for kinesiologists who intend to offer such therapies or who deal with patients who request or receive such therapies from another source.
+The draft guideline sets out general principles applicable to both conventional and complementary/alternative therapies, and specific requirements for kinesiologists who intend to offer such therapies or who deal with patients/clients who request or receive such therapies from another source.
 Some key expectations from the draft guideline are that kinesiologists will:

-- Act in the best interests of the patient
+- Act in the best interests of the patient/client.

-The Council of the College approved the draft guideline in principle at its meeting on April 15, 2019, and directed that it be circulated to the membership for comment.
-This guideline is now closed for comments and feedback.
+The College’s Council approved the draft guideline in principle at its meeting on April 15, 2019, and directed that it be circulated to the membership for comment.
+This guideline and feedback received is under review.